thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 Use this [Libraries Overrides](https://www.drupal.org/docs/8/modules/decoupled-blocks-vuejs/override-javascript-libraries) guide to strip out unused libraries by using the value of false next to their key.
 Just like JS, the more efficiently you use CSS, the better.

+### HTML

+Drupal is famous for having too many divs, aka "div-itis".
+Pagespeed and other performance testing tools will yell at you if you have too many divs on the page, aka DOM elements.
+This is also very common in sites that just have very long, huge pages.
+Always try to avoid that.

+The good thing about Drupal 8 is that all of the templates are extensible and can be thrown into your subtheme.
+You can remove the many wrapping divs by altering the base twig templates for each type in your subtheme.
+You can alternatively use a module like [Fences](https://www.drupal.org/project/fences) to do this for you as well.

 ## Conclusion

 I am sure there is a thing or two I missed.
 I am always looking for new ways to easily make our sites as fast as possible.
 If you want a great start state that comes with a lot of the tips I suggested, checkout our [Minimis Distro](https://github.com/thinktandem/minimis).
 Everything I used in some shape or form is in this distro from the get go.